A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 Marriage Therapy NYC

 Marriage can be one of the most rewarding experiences in life.
-But making marriage works is not an easy matter and requires constant investment.
+But making marriage work is not an easy matter and requires constant investment.
 It is often recommended in my practice to participate in premarital counseling.
 Creating a successful marriage is possible when you are open to change.
-It requires effort, knowledge and skills to build satisfying and lasting relationships.
+It requires effort, knowledge, and skills to build satisfying and lasting relationships.

 You do not have to settle for a mediocre marriage.
 Your marriage is what I call the sacred space, intended to bring you and your spouse ever-increasing happiness, love, and harmony.
 It does not matter how bad things are, now.
 We specialize in the worst, and most difficult cases, but we also enhance good relationships to be outstanding.